Maine Deaf community reeling after 4 friends killed in Lewiston shootings

 Maine’s tight-knit Deaf community is reeling after four friends were killed in the mass shooting in Lewiston Wednesday night.

 Joshua Seal, Bryan MacFarlane, Billy Brackett and Steve Vozzella, all of whom are deaf, were playing in a cornhole tournament at Schemengees Bar & Grille in Lewiston when a gunman burst in and opened fire, killing them and injuring other members of the Deaf community, according to a family member.
 Eighteen people were killed in shootings at the bar and a nearby bowling alley.
-The suspect, Robert Card, remained at large as of Friday evening.
+Authorities found the body of the suspect, Robert Card, late Friday evening.

 “We lost four of our cherished community members in last night’s Lewiston shootings,” Karen Hopkins, executive director of the Maine Educational Center for the Deaf/Governor Baxter School, wrote in a Facebook post.
 “Togetherness is what makes us strong.
 The lives of all those lost in the shooting will never be forgotten.
 We are holding their families, loved ones and each other close to our hearts.”